 - There is little interaction between the different end users

-We are currently developing the first prototype.
-Here the focus will be on capturing feedback & learning moments in the workplace through audiovisual material and speech-to-text technology.
-A first version of this prototype will be ready by the end of January.
+For the first prototype the focus is on capturing feedback & learning moments in the workplace through audiovisual material and speech-to-text technology.

 To test the first prototype, we conducted a user survey with 25 students, 27 mentors and 20 supervisors.
 First, the participants could watch a video about a possible scenario between a student and a mentor in a hospital.
 Then they were allowed to give feedback to the student from the video via the ePortfolio in three different ways: using free text, using structured questions or using speech-to-text (STT).